-As the Authorised Officer you should familiarise yourself with the requirements of CSOs and ensure you have the approvals required by paragraph 4.5 below.
+As the Authorised Officer you should familiarise yourself with the requirements of CSO's and ensure you have the approvals required by paragraph 3.5 below.
 The Council must advertise, procure, and award contracts in accordance with all procurement legislation and statutory guidance in force from time to time.

 Additional rules will apply to any procurement subject to funding by EU or central government bodies.
-Where grant funding of any kind is used to fund a procurement advice must be taken from Legal to ensure the compliance of proposed activity.
+Where grant funding of any kind is used to fund a procurement advice must be taken from Legal Services to ensure compliance of proposed activity.

-If during the course of a procurement an issue arises upon which these CSOs are silent the matter shall be reported to the Monitoring Officer or their nominated representative for determination.
+If during the course of a procurement an issue arises upon which these CSO's are silent the matter shall be reported to the Monitoring Officer or their nominated representative for determination.

-Procurements above the Procurement Threshold will always be conducted electronically using the Council's approved e-tendering portal by Procurement unless the Service Manager - Contract Management and Quality Assurance or their nominated representative(s) give(s) prior consent in writing.
-Procurements below the Procurement Threshold will be conducted using an appropriately robust process in line with the provisions of CSOs .
-If using a Framework Contract the suitability of the Framework Contract and the proposed method of choosing a supplier under it must be approved by Procurement.
+Procurements above the Procurement Threshold will always be conducted electronically using the Council's approved e-tendering portal by the Procurement

+Team unless the Service Manager - Contract Management and Quality Assurance or their nominated representative(s) give(s) prior consent in writing.
+Procurements below the Procurement Threshold will be conducted using an appropriately robust process in line with the provisions of CSO's and confirmed as acceptable by the Procurement Team.